AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.3/ex1.md

 You can now access all fields that are part of the Union Schema for the Real-time Customer Profile and can build out any rule.

-It's also interesting to know that you can simply reuse already defined segments in Adobe Experience Platform, by going to **Audiences** > ``--aepTenantId--``.
+It's also interesting to know that you can simply reuse already defined audiences in Adobe Experience Platform, by going to **Audiences** > ``--aepTenantId--``.

 ![Decision Rule](./images/decisionruleaud.png)